Economists

 Conduct research, prepare reports, or formulate plans to address economic problems related to the production and distribution of goods and services or monetary and fiscal policy.
 May collect and process economic and statistical data using sampling techniques and econometric methods.

-Sample of reported job titles: Economic Analyst, Economic Consultant, Economic Development Specialist, Economist, Forensic Economist, Project Economist, Research Analyst, Research Associate, Revenue Research Analyst, Tax Economist
+Sample of reported job titles: Economic Advisor, Economic Analyst, Economic Consultant, Economic Development Specialist, Economist, Forensic Economist, Project Economist, Research Economist, Revenue Research Analyst, Tax Economist

 Also see: Environmental Economists